-he almost died at birth, HOW we live with rare chronic disorders
+he almost died at birth, now we live with chronic disorders

 The RED Trail founders

-My name is Lyn, I am a mother and full-time carer to my teenage son Jayden.
+My name is Lyn Wong, I am a mother and full-time carer to my teenage son Jayden.
 I represent the bleeding disorder community as a female bleeder combined with my life experience understanding what it’s like to have multiple chronic conditions.

 I get great satisfaction from creating a supportive and safe place for people to connect so they don’t feel alone on their life journey.